Edition date Hawkeye Marvel TV series | Disney + cast, plot, trailer - Mash Viral

 “That is not something that necessarily happens,” Steinfeld told us when asked if she is preparing for her debut in Marvel Cinematic Universe.
 “We are going to wait to find out, I think.”

-It is striking that Kate is a different character than the girl he trained in Avengers: Endgame, who was his daughter Lila Barton (played by the daughter of director Joe Russo, Ava).
+It is striking that Kate is a different character than the girl he trained in Avengers: Endgame, who was his daughter Lila Barton (played by director Joe Russo’s daughter, Ava).

 Linda Cardellini, who played Clint’s wife Laura in the Marvel films, is expected to appear, but this has not yet been confirmed.